Accounting

 If your bachelor’s degree in accounting is from a non-AACSB-accredited university, please contact our MAc program team to determine whether it meets the degree requirements above.
 If you do not meet the GPA requirements because of unusual/special circumstances, please contact our MAc program team for consideration.

 Two Letters of recommendation (with at least one being professional) are required.
-GMAT/GRE test scores can be voluntarily submitted in support of your application.
+GMAT/GRE test scores can be voluntarily submitted to support your application.

 Additional international requirements:

-- If your bachelor’s degree in accounting is from a non-United States institution, two prerequisites (AC402-Introduction to Income Taxation and AC 430-Financial Accounting III) must be completed, with a 3.0 average GPA, prior to acceptance into the MAc program).
+- If your bachelor’s degree in accounting is from a non-United States institution, two prerequisites (AC402-Income Taxation I and AC 430-Intermediate Accounting III) must be completed, with a 3.0 average GPA, prior to acceptance into the MAc program).

 - International students from non-English speaking countries must submit English proficiency scores (TOEFL/IELTS/PTEA) that meet the Graduate School's minimum score requirements.
 Specific requirements can be found at: https://www.uab.edu/gradadmissions/apply/international-applicants